Eleventh Judicial District Court

 - The nature and circumstance of the offense

 - Family ties, employment and financial resources

 - Character and mental condition

 - Criminal history

 - Person’s past record in appearing at court proceedings

-The Pretrial Services Program provides a resource to the criminal justice agencies, courts and citizens of the community.
-This program provides extensive comprehensive information for the judges when considering release, that otherwise would not be gathered.
-This process is cost effective as it limits incarceration days for those clients that can be released to the community.
+The Pretrial Services Program provides a resource not only to the District Court, but also to the criminal justice agencies, and citizens of the community because it limits incarceration days for those defendants who can be released to the community thereby reducing incarceration costs.

-The program was initiated by Judge G. Harrison in 1998 and began operation in August of 1998.
+The Eleventh Judicial District Court’s Pretrial Program was initiated by Judge G. Harrison and began operation in August of 1998.
 It was funded by San Juan County in conjunction with the City of Farmington, New Mexico.
-The method of operation and program procedures were first adopted from the Federal Pretrial Services / Probation Program.
+The method of operation and program procedures were first adopted from the Federal Pretrial Services/Probation Program.